-Based in Niagara, Ontario, Lineworx is an outside plant building, maintenance, and repair company servicing Bell, Rogers, Cogeco, Execulink Networks – “anyone who has fibre optics, basically” says Director of Operations Richard Radowsky.
+Based in Niagara, Ontario, Lineworx Cable Contracting is an outside plant building, maintenance, and repair company servicing Bell, Rogers, Cogeco, Execulink Networks – “anyone who has fibre optics, basically,” says Principal Owner Richard Radowsky.
 They deal daily with the challenges of changing technology, so digitizing their paperwork was a natural next step for the aerial specialists.

 They’d tried different solutions, like Excel spreadsheets and bulletproof laptops in the field.
 But it simply wasn’t effective; laptops would die or get wet, and some users lacked computer literacy.
 What they needed was “a software solution in the palm of their hands that was going to bring all these things together – the safety end of it and the projects end of it.”
 From a hardware perspective, Radowsky observes that employees are a bit more diligent about keeping their own devices charged and dry.